-Are masons better men than others?-Some masons are not so virtuous as some other men; but for the most part, they are better than they would be if they were not masons.
+Are masons better men than others?-Some masons are not so virtnous as some other men; but for the most part they are better than they would be if they were not masons, one snother.

-Do masons love one another mightily, as is said ?-Yea verily, and that can not be otherwise: for the better men are the more they love one another.
+Do masons love one another mightily, as is said?-Yea, verily, and that cannot be otherwise; for the better men are, the more they love escaped his observation and severe animadversion.
+The annotator was doubtless fearful of involving the craft in difficulty by touching upon this subject; although he might have cited the mysteries in support of the pretention.

 "Our celebrated annotator, says Hutchinson, has taken no notice of the masons having the art of working miracles, and foresaying things to come."
-This circumstance alone, renders it sufficiently evident, that Locke was not the annotator; for such a bold assumption would not have escaped his observation and severe animadversion.
-The annotator was doubtless fearful of involving the craft in difficulty by touching upon this subject; altho he might have cited the mysteries in support of the pretention.
+This circumstance alone renders it sufficiently evident that Locke was not the annotator, for such a bold assumption would not have